Also known as: Secondhand smoke - risks, Cigarette smoking - risks or Smoking and smokeless tobacco - risks

 - Sudden infant death syndrome (SIDS)

-- Talk to your doctor about nicotine replacement therapy and smoking cessation medications.
+- Talk to your health care provider about nicotine replacement therapy and smoking cessation medications.

-- If you join smoking cessation programs, you have a much better chance of success.
+- Join a smoking cessation program and you will have a much better chance of success.
 Such programs are offered by hospitals, health departments, community centers, and work sites.
-See: Stop smoking support programs

 Tobacco is a plant.
 Its leaves are smoked, chewed, or sniffed for a variety of effects.